 An example of a qualified trainer would be a person who, by possession of a recognized degree, certificate, or professional standing, or who by knowledge, training and experience, has demonstrated the ability to train and evaluate powered industrial truck operators.

 Can the person providing the training come from outside the company?

-Yes, the employer may authorize a trainer from outside the company to conduct the training, such as a training consultant or a manufacturer's representative.
+Yes, the employer may authorize a trainer from outside the company to conduct forklift training certification, such as a training consultant or a manufacturer's representative.
 Nonetheless, the employer must have evidence that the operators have been trained in the required program topics.
 Some employers believe they must use an outside training consultant.
 However, an employer may utilize an employee who has the knowledge, training, and experience to provide training and evaluation."

 And, in training and reference materials on the OSHA website, OSHA says:

 "4.
 Who should conduct the forklift driver training?

 All training and evaluation must be conducted by persons with the necessary knowledge, training, and experience to train powered industrial truck operators and evaluate their competence.
 An example of a qualified trainer would be a person who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience has demonstrated the ability to train and evaluate powered industrial truck operators.